AskiaADX/ADXUtil/readme.md

     "Invalid `configurator` argument"
     "Invalid `options` argument"
     "Invalid `title` argument"
-    "Unexisting section.
+    "Non-existing section.
 Please check the section title or your logins" "Missing `configurator` argument"
     "The number of .adc files is incorrect"
     "Error when updating or creating this article : There are already at least two instances of this article on ZenDesk (Check in draft mode if you don't see them in help_center mode)"